lewissbaker/lewissbaker.github.io/_posts/2017-09-25-coroutine-theory.md

 Once the coroutine has been prepared for resumption, the coroutine is considered 'suspended'.

 The coroutine then has the opportunity to execute some additional logic before execution is transferred back to the caller/resumer.
-This additional logic is provided access to a handle to the coroutine-frame that can be used to later resume or destroy it.
+This additional logic is given access to a handle to the coroutine-frame that can be used to later resume or destroy it.

 This ability to execute logic after the coroutine enters the 'suspended' state allows the